nccoutinho/DashKick_Analytics/README.md

    - Predicts the outcomes of the remaining matches of the 2023 season.

 ##### `predict_league()`
-   - Predicts the final league standings of the 2023 season.
+   - Predicts the final league standings of the Premier League 2023 season.

 #### Visualizations Module